daos-stack/daos/docs/admin/self_healing.md

 - Data redundancy: normal
 ```

-or when targets are excluded:
+or when targets are excluded and a corresponding rebuild has not yet completed:

 ```
 Pool health info: